MichaelCurrin/jekyll-blog-demo/README.md

 You can remove these and add more content pages or blog posts.
 If you don't need markdown you can convert files from `.md` to `.html` and change the content.

+Update the values in the config file to match your project.
+Such as `url`.

+If you want Google Analytics tracking, this is already supported by the Minima theme used here.
+So just set the ID in the config file.

+Example:

+- `_config.yml`
+    ```yaml
+    google_analytics: UA-123467-78
+    ```

 ### Gems